Weston-Boldt/proto-platformer/readme.md

 ## First TODOs

 - strip out ALL DATA and put into a data store
-    - some progress on this, working on introducing the feature
+    - beginning implementations are going with the player obj need to implement for other entities

+- Make State machine objects or some kinda component thing to reuse some code, for instance the entities all need to launch, not just the player

 - Design Documents
+    - struggling to get to this

-- Core Mechanics
+- Implement Core Mechanics

 - Animation System Implementation
 > will likely just use anim8